Decay estimates for the quadratic tilt-excess of integral varifolds: Introduction

-for $c \in \rel^\vdim$, $0 < \varrho < \infty$.
-However, this quantity not even needs to be finite.
-Still, in the varifold case, decay of the mean curvature with power $\alpha$ implies, under the same assumptions as before, decay of the tilt-excess with some smaller power $\alpha \tau$ with $\tau = \frac{\vdim p}{2(\vdim-p)}$.
+In the case $\frac{\vdim p}{\vdim-p} < 2$, the situation is different.
+Decay of the mean curvature with power $\alpha$ implies, under the same assumptions as before, decay of the tilt-excess with some smaller power $\alpha \tau$ with $\tau = \frac{\vdim p}{2(\vdim-p)}$.
 This number $\tau$ cannot be replaced by any larger number, see \ref{remark:pointwise_decay2}.

+For comparison one may consider the analogous question replacing integral varifolds by weakly differentiable functions and variation of mass by variation of the Dirichlet integral.
+Therefore suppose $u : \rel^\vdim \to \rel^\codim$ is weakly differentiable, $T$ is the distributional Laplacian of $u$, i.e. $T \in \mathscr{D}' ( \rel^\vdim, \rel^\codim )$ is given by

+$T$ is representable by integration and, if $p > 1$, $T$ corresponds to a locally $p$-th power summable function.
+Then one may investigate which decay properties of